Evidence

 Clinical, regulatory, and deployment documentation is available for review.

-CorteXR is a healthcare technology product, so services also need to understand regulatory status, intended use, clinical safety, information governance, support arrangements, and deployment responsibilities.
+CorteXR Stroke is a healthcare technology product, so services also need to understand regulatory status, intended use, clinical safety, information governance, support arrangements, and deployment responsibilities.

 Medical device information UKCA Class I and MHRA registration details available to clinical and procurement partners.